aharmal/LSMauto/README.md

 Alternatively, for more experienced users (if needed) you can build LAMMPS in your system using make or cmake (https://docs.lammps.org/Install.html).
 In this case, please make sure to install MOLECULE and MC (Monte Carlo) packages.

-- Python packages: Install Python in your terminal and install the following python packages: os, math, PIL, numpy, matplotlib, datetime.
+- Python packages: Install Python in your terminal and install the following python packages: os, math, PIL, numpy, matplotlib, datetime, argparse.

 ## How to run